crate/cratedb-guide/docs/integrate/locust/tutorial.md

    70000|
 ```

-We leave the other table empty as that one will be populated as part of the load test.
+Leave `weekly_aggr_weather_data` empty; the load test populates it.

 ## Install Locust

-In this case, I installed Locust on my Mac, but in an acceptance environment, you probably want to run this Locust on one or more “driver” machines.
-Especially when you want to push the database, you will need enough firepower on the driver side to push the database.
+Install Locust locally for a quick start.
+In staging or production‑like testing, run Locust on one or more driver machines to generate sufficient load.

 On Python (3.9 or later), install Locust as well as the CrateDB driver:
 ```bash